MinhAnh99/Power-BI_Superstore-Sales/README.md

 ## IV.
 Insights
 - From 2011 until the end of 2014, sales generally increased at a compound annual growth rate (CAGR) of 19.01%.
 However, sales generally rises year over year over all categories until the fourth quarter, at which point it falls suddenly in the first quarter of the next year.
+- Over the past four years, the gross profit margin remained stable at 11%.
+- The B2C customers group provides the most revenue for the organization (48%), followed by Corporate (33%) and Home Office (17%).
+However, in recent years, revenue from this group has declined slightly.
+The revenue structure in 2014 shows that the Home Office customer group tends to increase.

 ## V. Recommendations
 - Find an effective business development plan by researching why revenue frequently decreases at the beginning of the year.